nicyuvi/kong-idol/README.md

 - [x] lint-staged pre commit hooks
 - [x] setup prisma with sqlite
 - [x] update scripts for db: prisma\*
-- setup next auth
+- [x] setup clerk

-pages:
+public pages:
 home page

 - status feed
+  - can only make new status if signed in
 - blog feed
 - profile pic/bio
 - top hits from spotify

 photo gallery page

 - display photos from CMS

 photo cards selling page

 - grid of cards for sale
 - order feature
 - deliver via email

+blog page
+can only make new blog post if signed in

+about page